Sandia Crest

 How long is the road to Sandia Crest?

-Located just outside Albuquerque, the road to the summit, also known as Sandia Peak, is totally paved.
+The road to the summit, also known as Sandia Peak, is entirely paved.
 It’s called NM-536 (Sandia Crest Scenic Byway).
 Starting at San Antonito, it is 21.40km (13.3 miles) long.
 It’s suitable for all vehicles.
-The first road to the summit was built in 1927 and was totally paved in 1960.
-A restaurant, gift shop, handicap accessible viewing, and toilets are found at the summit.
+A parking lot, restaurant, gift shop, handicap-accessible viewing, and toilets are found at the summit.

 Is the road to Sandia Crest dangerous?

 Set high in the Sandia Mountains, a mountain range in the southwestern United States, the road surface is in good shape, newly resurfaced.
-This two-lane road has many switchbacks (around 20), but is otherwise a well maintained paved road.
+This two-lane road has many switchbacks (around 20) but is otherwise a well-maintained paved road.
 Watch for dirt on the tight corners.
 The drive is also a popular path for motorcycle riders with its miles of winding road to the summit.
 Summer storms can cause drastic temperature drops.

 Is the road to Sandia Crest steep?